Facebook’s Workplace gets updated UI, more emphasis on chat and groups

 “In addition to building community at work, people want to use Workplace to collaborate and have the information they need at their fingertips,” Anand wrote in a blog post.
 “They want tools like Workplace Groups and a Notifications inbox that enable collaboration, reduce the reliance on email, and allow them to chat and share files quickly.”

 Facebook launched Workplace in 2016 and has now amassed two million paid users, according to the latest data from the company.
-Customers include large deployments at Telefonica, Nestle and Virgin Atlantic.
+Customers include large deployments at Telefónica, Nestlé and Virgin Atlantic.

 At last year’s F8 conference, Facebook added 50 third-party app integrations with applications such as ServiceNow, Atlassian’s Jira Cloud and Microsoft Sharepoint.